 - Another road user if they didn’t abide by the rules of the road

 It might be difficult to name the liable party in the accident.
-However, evidence such as the crash report, traffic camera surveillance, photographs of the car crash scene, witness accounts, and your medical records, among other forms of documentation, can help us conclude who is liable.
+However, evidence, such as the crash report, traffic camera surveillance, photographs of the car crash scene, witness accounts, and your medical records, among other forms of documentation, can help us conclude who is liable.

-(855) 529-0269How Long You Have to Sue the Other Party for Your Auto Repair and Other Damages
+How Long You Have to Sue the Other Party for Your Auto Repair and Other Damages

-PerFlorida Statutes § 95.11, the state generally allows two years for personal injury claimants and two years for wrongful death claimants to file their lawsuits.
+Per Florida Statutes § 95.11, the state generally allows five years for a breach of contract lawsuit against the insurance company.
 If you are taking action against a government agency, then the time frame is even shorter.

 In any case, it is important to act now, as you may be unable to collect damages if you wait to file past the applicable deadline.